famiu/feline.nvim/README.md

 ##### Vi-mode
 The vi-mode provider by itself only shows an icon, to actually indicate the current Vim mode, you have to use `require('feline.providers.vi_mode').get_mode_color()` as shown in the [example config](#example-config).

+Note that this is different if you set the `icon` value of the component to `''`, in that case it'll use the name of the mode instead of an icon, which is what the `noicon` preset uses.

 Here is the simplest method to make a component with proper Vi-mode indication:
 ```lua
 -- Remember to change "components.left.active[1]" according to the rest of your config